6-MONTH TRIAL OR PROBATIONARY PERIOD

 If an employee receives a "Does Not Meet Standards" overall appraisal, the employee must receive a follow-up appraisal at least every 90 days until a "Meets Standards" overall appraisal is achieved or discipline is taken.

-Additionally, performance evaluations may be issued at non-required times due to special circumstances (e.g., supervisor leaving position and wants to provide feedback).
+Additionally, reports on performance may be issued at non-required times due to special circumstances (e.g., supervisor leaving position and wants to provide feedback).

-If an employee is eligible for a merit salary increase and a required evaluation (NRS 284.340) is not submitted to the system on time, an employee will be deemed "Meets Standards" for salary purposes and receive his or her merit increase.
-For that reason, it is recommended that the performance evaluation process begin a month prior to the employee's evaluation date.
+If an employee is eligible for a merit salary increase and a required report on performance (NRS 284.340) is not submitted to the system on time, an employee will be deemed "Meets Standards" for salary purposes and receive his or her merit increase.
+For that reason, it is recommended that the report on performance process begin a month prior to the employee's evaluation date.